sevagh/xumx-sliCQ/README.md

 **To persist the model**, you can volume mount a host volume to `:/model` (as in the command above).
 Killing and relaunching the container with a persisted model will continue the training process.
 If not, the trained model will disappear when the container is killed.

 The lowest lost achieved (complex cross-target MSE + mask sum MSE loss) was 0.0405 at epoch 198.
 The average epoch time was around 170 seconds, or just under 3 minutes, with a batch size of 64 (and 8 cpu workers for the dataloader).

+The lowest lost achieved for the realtime model was 0.0437 at epoch 161.
+The average epoch time was around 110 seconds, or just under 2 minutes, with a batch size of 64 (and 8 cpu workers for the dataloader).

 </details>